Pakistan Resolution 1940

 Bangladesh Flag

-The Six points Formula of Sheikh Mujeeb ur Rehman is as follows
+The Six Points Formula of Sheikh Mujeeb ur Rehman is as follows

 3. The Federal Reserve system should be separated into east and west Wings.